What is a dental filling?

 What types of filling are there?

 Composite resin is a white or tooth-coloured material.
-It can be matched to your tooth colour and looks more natural than amalgam, but it is a bit more expensive.
-It might not last as long when used to fill adult back teeth, where there is a lot of pressure.
+It can be matched to the colour of the other teeth and looks more natural than amalgam, but it is a bit more expensive.
+Some studies have suggested it might not last as long when used to fill adult back teeth, where there is a lot of pressure.

 Gold and porcelain fillings

 Gold and porcelain are long-lasting fillings.
-Porcelain fillings can be matched to your tooth colour, but gold is gold.
+Porcelain fillings can be matched to the colour of the other teeth, but gold is gold.
 Both these fillings are more expensive than amalgam.

 What to expect after a filling

-After a filling, your affected tooth might feel sensitive when you eat something sweet or bite your teeth together, or when the temperature changes.
+After a filling, the affected tooth might feel sensitive when you eat something sweet or bite your teeth together, or when the temperature changes.
 You should see your dentist if this continues.

 Learn more here about the development and quality assurance of healthdirect content.